Yamanaka factors

 DEYamanaka-Faktoren

-The Yamanaka factors are four transcription factors, OCT4, SOX2, KLF4, and c-MYC (OSKM), identified by Shinya Yamanaka in 2006 as sufficient to reprogram differentiated somatic cells back into a pluripotent embryonic-like state.
-This work, recognized by the 2012 Nobel Prize in Physiology or Medicine (shared with John B. Gurdon for the discovery that mature cells can be reprogrammed to become pluripotent), demonstrated that cellular identity and aging are reversible.
-They are now central tools in regenerative medicine, disease modeling, and longevity research focused on epigenetic rejuvenation.
+The Yamanaka factors are four transcription factors: OCT4, SOX2, KLF4, and c-MYC (together, OSKM).
+Shinya Yamanaka identified them in 2006.
+He showed they are enough to reprogram a specialized body cell back into a pluripotent, embryonic-like state.
+The work won the 2012 Nobel Prize in Physiology or Medicine.
+(He shared it with John B. Gurdon, who first showed that mature cells can be reprogrammed to become pluripotent.)
+The key lesson: a cell's identity, and its aging, can be reversed, even in your own cells.
+The factors are now central tools in regenerative medicine, disease modeling, and longevity research aimed at epigenetic rejuvenation.

 Sources